Animal testing: Euthanasia

 Regulations require that scientists use as few animals as possible, especially for terminal experiments.
 However, while policy makers consider suffering to be the central issue and see animal euthanasia as a way to reduce suffering, others, such as the RSPCA, argue that the lives of laboratory animals have intrinsic value.
 Regulations focus on whether particular methods cause pain and suffering, not whether their death is undesirable in itself.
 The animals are euthanized at the end of studies for sample collection or post-mortem examination; during studies if their pain or suffering falls into certain categories regarded as unacceptable, such as depression, infection that is unresponsive to treatment, or the failure of large animals to eat for five days; or when they are unsuitable for breeding or unwanted for some other reason.

 Methods of euthanizing laboratory animals are chosen to induce rapid unconsciousness and death without pain or distress.
 The methods that are preferred are those published by councils of veterinarians.
 The animal can be made to inhale a gas, such as carbon monoxide and carbon dioxide, by being placed in a chamber, or by use of a face mask, with or without prior sedation or anesthesia.
 Sedatives or anesthetics such as barbiturates can be given intravenously, or inhalant anesthetics may be used.
 Amphibians and fish may be immersed in water containing an anesthetic such as tricaine.
 Physical methods are also used, with or without sedation or anesthesia depending on the method.
 Recommended methods include decapitation (beheading) for small rodents or rabbits.
-Cervical dislocation (breaking the neck or spine) may be used for birds, mice, rats and rabbits.
+Cervical dislocation (breaking the neck or spine) may be used for birds, mice, rats, and rabbits depending on the size and weight of the animal.
 High-intensity microwave irradiation of the brain can preserve brain tissue and induce death in less than 1 second, but this is currently only used on rodents.
 Captive bolts may be used, typically on dogs, ruminants, horses, pigs and rabbits.
 It causes death by a concussion to the brain.
 Gunshot may be used, but only in cases where a penetrating captive bolt may not be used.
 Some physical methods are only acceptable after the animal is unconscious.
 Electrocution may be used for cattle, sheep, swine, foxes, and mink after the animals are unconscious, often by a prior electrical stun.
 Pithing (inserting a tool into the base of the brain) is usable on animals already unconscious.
 Slow or rapid freezing, or inducing air embolism are acceptable only with prior anesthesia to induce unconsciousness.